Start Earning Your Nuclear Engineering Degree Today for a Bright Tomorrow

 Ample networking and career-building opportunities

-Our program attracts distinguished and prominent guest nuclear engineers, including two presidents of the American Nuclear Society (ANS) and an undersecretary and associate deputy secretary of the U.S. Department of Energy.
+Our program attracts distinguished and prominent guest nuclear engineers, including three presidents of the American Nuclear Society (ANS) and an undersecretary and deputy secretary of the U.S. Department of Energy.
 The ANS offers further nationwide networking opportunities.

 Top-notch facilities and resources

-Our program offers a state-of-the-art environmental radiochemistry laboratory for hands-on study of nuclear technologies.
-You’ll answer the question, “what does a nuclear engineer do?” in some of the best facilities out there.
+Our program offers a state-of-the-art applied radiation sciences laboratory for hands-on study of nuclear technologies.
+This lab includes radiation detection instruments such as Geiger-Muller counters, Sodium Iodide detectors and High Purity Germanium detector.
+Also equipped in the laboratory for spectroscopic analysis is an Inductively Coupled Plasma Mass Spectrometer (ICP-MS) for trace analysis.
+You'll answer the question, "What does a nuclear engineer do?" in some of the best facilities here.

 Funding to help you afford your degree